 Clinical Research Fellow

-To understand the molecular mechanisms of iNKT cell and MAIT cell activation and their cross-talk with Dendritic Cells, I use a range of cellular and molecular techniques, and I am particularly intererested in developing multiparameter flow cytometry, using our recently acquired BD X50 Symphony instrument.
-In addition to understanding the fundamental biology of innate like T cells, I am investigating their role in a disease context, such as cancer.
-Because of their abundance in humans and their key location at mucosal sites, I am studying the function of innate-like T cells in modulating the balance between graft versus host disease (GvHD) and graft versus leukemia (GVL) in patients who undergo bone marrow transplantation for hematological malignancies.
+To understand the molecular mechanisms of iNKT cell and MAIT cell activation and their cross-talk with Dendritic Cells, I use a range of cellular and molecular techniques, and I am particularly interested in developing multiparameter flow cytometry, using our recently acquired BD X50 Symphony instrument.
+In addition to understanding the fundamental biology of innate like T cells, I am investigating their role in disease setting, such as cancer.
+Because of their abundance in humans and their key location at mucosal sites, I am studying the function of innate-like T cells in modulating the balance between graft versus host disease (GvHD) and graft versus leukaemia (GVL) in patients who undergo bone marrow transplantation for haematological malignancies.